 You may have just relocated to a new job and are learning your way to and from your new house.
 But when you first start out traveling, in a significant, unfamiliar locale like L.A.
 County can be terrifying.
 First, while you may recognize photographs of famous landmarks like the Rose Bowl, for example, it is unlikely you or any visitors in your entourage understand the routes to get to them by heart.

 People from smaller towns can also become easily distracted by all the billboards, flashing signs, including other sights.
 But like anything else, a little recon work goes a long way to prepare for a trip in an unfamiliar location safely.
-Whether you moved here or are vacationing, a few precautions will undoubtedly help you safely drive in a new place like Greater Los Angeles.
-Let's work on stress reduction, avoiding nightmare Los Angeles car travel while visiting.
+Whether you moved here or are vacationing, a few precautions will undoubtedly help you safely drive to a new place like Greater Los Angeles.
+Let’s work on stress reduction, avoiding nightmare Los Angeles car travel while visiting.

 First of all, breathe, then count to 10 before reading this long-winded article.
 Next, once you arrive, before entering your car, after your L.A. arrival, do it again.